ericrosenbrown/nlmap_spot/spot_utils/README.md

 https://github.com/boston-dynamics/spot-sdk/tree/master/python/examples/estop

 ## TODO
+- make generate point cloud way more effecient by using transform with position and rotation data on pcd rather than add apply to each point individually
 - get_depth_color_pose.py should have options for visual vs. map frame
 - arguments should be passed in at command line instead of hard coded